City of Philadelphia trusted site

 • Bilingual Interpreters are paid $180 for working on Election Day.

-All positions are paid $50 for attending training and $30 for the poll book refresher if they also work on Election Day.
+All positions are paid $50 for attending training and $30 for completing the poll book refresher if they also work on Election Day.

 Bilingual Interpreter?
 Click here.